CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/subscribers.md

 *  **unconfirmed**

    This status only occurs in a double opt-in procedure for newsletter subscription.
 It means that subscription has yet to be confirmed.
-Newsletter emails shouldn't be sent to this person.
+Newsletter emails shouldn't be sent to this person (yet).

    The difference between **unconfirmed** and **not active** is that **unconfirmed** is dealing with registered users and **not active** is dealing with anonymous users.